tigertoes/image_benchmark/README.md

 ## Running
-Put your test assets (JPG, PNG, and TIFF are supported, but certain codecs will only use specific types) into `source/`, then running `docker-compose up`.
+Put your test assets (JPG, PNG, and TIFF are supported, but certain codecs will only use specific types) into `source/`, then run `docker-compose up`.
 Each of the encoders will run, dumping their files into `output`, and the UI container remaining running - use Ctrl+C to kill it.

 ## Analysis
 The harness exposes a web service at